-A few years ago I was asked by a beautiful and enthusiastic 25 year old woman if I would be one of her spiritual mentors.
+About 10 years ago I was asked by a beautiful and enthusiastic young woman if I would be one of her spiritual mentors.

 Because it set off so many different thought processes, I knew I needed to step back and have a good look at what was really happening here.
 I then saw how my ego (fear) was tripping me up.

 Once I had given myself some time to be still and see what I was really being asked to do – it was clear.
 For someone to ask you to mentor them is a God-given privilege and an honorable duty to be accepted with grace.